soft2help/php-wrapper/README.md

   -t string
         <docroot> - Specify document root <docroot> for built-in web server. (default "public_html")
   -r string
-       <router> - Specify file inside docroot that we will use as router
+       <router> - Specify file inside docroot that we will use as router (default "index.php")
 ```

 ### How it works?